 Studies also show that men have a greater chance of developing a drug addiction than females.
 While researchers haven’t determined the reason, some believe that it’s because of the chemical differences in the brain between men and women.

 Addiction itself is a mental disorder, so having other mental disorders puts people at risk as well.
 Some other common mental disorders that go hand-in-hand with addiction include depression, anxiety, and attention deficit hyperactivity disorder.
 Studies even relate mental disorders such as post-traumatic stress disorder to addiction.

 Peer pressure is another risk factor that many people don’t consider.
 However, those who have to deal with ongoing peer pressure to use drugs are more likely to give in.
 This factor has a bigger effect when friends are the ones who apply peer pressure.

 People who have little family involvement have a higher risk of drug abuse as well.
 Studies show that the reason is because they don’t form bonds with siblings and parents.
 The lack of a bond makes them distant, and they eventually turn to drugs for comfort.

 Fight Addiction With the Help of San Antonio Recovery Center

 If you have an addiction problem, you don’t have to fight it alone.
 At San Antonio Recovery Center, we put the needs of our clients first.
-Our facility uses a 12-step philosophy and addiction therapy to lead you down the path to recovery.
+Our center uses a 12-step philosophy and addiction therapy to lead you down the path to recovery.

 We pride ourselves on offering affordable care.
 It’s our belief that everyone should have access to addiction rehab programs, and price shouldn’t determine whether or not people get help.
 We also build custom, individualized treatment plans.
 Some of the different services that we provide include: